IgbeAjaga/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-This is loops and conditions in Python programming
+This is all about loops and conditions in Python